 If you absolutely cannot find insurance, your safest bet is to park your car and turn in the license plates for the duration of your suspension.

 How Long does a License Suspension Stay on Your Driving Record?

 Like many legal questions, the answer to this will depend on where you live.
 State laws vary regarding how long the suspension will stay on your record, and the length of time may depend on the reasons you lost your license in the first place.

-Once your license is reinstated, you will likely still be considered a high risk driver while the suspension still shows on your record.
+Once your license is reinstated, you will likely still be considered a high-risk driver while the suspension still shows on your record.
 This means you will have to pay more for car insurance.
 Insurance companies use your driving record to calculate your rates so if you have not driven for some time, you may be refused coverage by some companies.

 Depending on what state you live in, once you find insurance your insurer may need to submit a form proving that you have coverage.
-In other states, you can provide the proof by showing your insurance card.
+In other states, you can provide proof by showing your insurance card.